opentoonz/opentoonz_docs/source/applying_special_fx.rst

 .. tip:: **To create a linked effect:**

-    1. Select the FX nodes you want to duplicate.
+    1. Select the effect nodes you want to duplicate.

     2. Right-click any of the selected nodes and choose **Create Linked FX** from the menu that opens.

 .. tip:: **To break linked effects:**

-    1. Select the FX nodes you want to unlink.
+    1. Select the effect nodes you want to unlink.

     2. Right-click any of the selected nodes and choose **Unlink** from the menu that opens.